 Cinema Guild has announced the acquisition of U.S. distribution rights to The Wandering Soap Opera (La telenovela errante), co-directed by the late Chilean master Raúl Ruiz with his widow Valeria Sarmiento.

 The film made its world premiere at the Locarno Film Festival and had its U.S. premiere as part of Film Society of Lincoln Center’s retrospective of Ruiz’s work last year.
-It will open at Anthology Film Archives in New York City on May 17 before expanding to theaters across the country.
+It will open at Anthology Film Archives in New York City on Friday, May 17, at Facets Cinémathèque in Chicago on Friday, May 31, and at Laemmle Music Hall in Los Angeles on Friday, June 7, before expanding to theaters across the country.

 Filmed by Ruiz in 1990 but unfinished until it was completed by his wife and collaborator Valeria Sarmiento in 2017, The Wandering Soap Opera is a dreamily interconnected series of vignettes that spoof on telenovela conventions while reflecting Ruiz 's feelings upon returning to his native Chile after more than 15 years away.